 Art has extensive executive leadership experience as a successful nonprofit CEO at Twin Cities RISE!
 (TCR!), and as a long-time senior financial and organizational strategy leader at American Express and Ameriprise Financial.
-Art currently serves as Interim Executive Director at Interfaith Action of Greater Saint Paul.
+Art served as Interim Executive Director at Interfaith Action of Greater Saint Paul before his current post as the Vice President of Finance & Administration at Mitchell Hamline Law School.
 Art also currently serves on the Boards of Better Futures Minnesota and Marnita’s Table.In 2011 Art was named “One of 200 Minnesotans You Should Know” by Twin Cities Business.
 Art has an MBA in Finance from The Wharton School at the University of Pennsylvania and a BA (magna cum laude) in Economics from Bowdoin College.

 Chef Gavin Kaysen, inspired by the frenetic seasonality of the upper Midwest, was beckoned home to open Spoon and Stable in the North Loop of Minneapolis, a 2015 James Beard Award Finalist for Best New Restaurant.
 The award-winning chef has cooked in the US and Europe’s top kitchens, but gravitates toward traditional Heartland dishes—the kind he grew up eating and cooking.
-After graduating from the New England Culinary Institute, Kaysen worked at Domaine Chandon in Yountville, CA; L’Auberge de Lavaux in Switzerland; and L’Escargot in London, before El Bizcocho in San Diego, where he was named a Food & Wine magazine Best New Chef.
-In 2007, he joined Chef Daniel Boulud at Café Boulud in New York City, where he earned the James Beard Rising Star Chef award and a Michelin star.
-Today, Gavin helps the next generation of young culinarians refine their skills with the nonprofit ment’or BKB Foundation.
-He serves as Team USA’s head coach in preparing for the biennial Bocuse d’Or showcasing the world’s best up-and-coming chefs.
-In 2007, he proudly represented the US team, and in 2015, he successfully led Team USA to a record-breaking Second Place victory, the first medal for the US,
+Gavin helps the next generation of young culinarians refine their skills with the nonprofit ment’or BKB Foundation.
+In 2007, he proudly represented the US team, and in 2015, he successfully led Team USA to a record-breaking Second Place victory, the first medal for the US.

 Lester is a founder and owner of Tri-Construction and possesses over 15 years of expertise in the areas of construction and carpentry.
 His leadership and experience on various multi-million dollar construction projects enables him t maximize worker productivity, exceed women and minority goals, and successfully complete projects on time and on budget.
 Lester provides leadership and direction for all aspects of construction throughout the company, inlcluding project management, negotiations and building community partnerships.
 He teaches at Summit OIC, and has many years experience mentoring young people and working in community.